 Risk can be referred to like the chances of having an unexpected or negative outcome.
 Any action or activity that leads to loss of any type can be termed as risk.
 There are different types of risks that a firm might face and needs to overcome.
 Widely, risks can be classified into three types: Business Risk, Non-Business Risk, and Financial Risk.

-- Business Risk: These types of risks are taken by business enterprises themselves in order to maximize shareholder value and profits.
-As for example, Companies undertake high-cost risks in marketing to launch a new product in order to gain higher sales.
+These types of risks are taken by business enterprises themselves in order to maximize shareholder value and profits.
+As for example, companies undertake high-cost risks in marketing to launch a new product in order to gain higher sales.

 Financial risk is one of the high-priority risk types for every business.
 Financial risk is caused due to market movements and market movements can include a host of factors.
 Based on this, financial risk can be classified into various types such as Market Risk, Credit Risk, Liquidity Risk, Operational Risk, and Legal Risk.